Tengrism: Arghun's letters

 Arghun Khan's 1289 letter to Philip the Fair, in classical Mongolian script.
 The letter was given to the French king by Buscarel of Gisolfe.

-Arghun expressed the association of Tengri with imperial legitimacy and military success.
-The majesty (suu) of the khan is a divine stamp granted by Tengri to a chosen individual through which Tengri controls the world order (the presence of Tengri in the khan).
+The Mongol ruler Arghun expressed the association of Tengri with imperial legitimacy and military success.
+The majesty (suu) of the khan is a divine stamp granted by Tengri to a chosen individual, through which Tengri controls the world order (the presence of Tengri in the khan).
 In this letter, "Tengri" or "Mongke Tengri" ("Eternal Heaven") is at the top of the sentence.
-In the middle of the magnified section, the phrase Tengri-yin Kuchin ("Power of Tengri") forms a pause before it is followed by the phrase Khagan-u Suu ("Majesty of the Khan"):
+In the middle of the magnified section, the phrase Tengri-yin Kuchin ("power of Tengri") forms a pause before being followed by the phrase Khagan-u Suu ("majesty of the khan"):

 Under the Power of the Eternal Tengri.
 Under the Majesty of the Khan (Kublai Khan).
 Arghun Our word.
 To the Ired Farans (King of France).
 Last year you sent your ambassadors led by Mar Bar Sawma telling Us: "if the soldiers of the Il-Khan ride in the direction of Misir (Egypt) we ourselves will ride from here and join you", which words We have approved and said (in reply) "praying to Tengri (Heaven) We will ride on the last month of winter on the year of the tiger and descend on Dimisq (Damascus) on the 15th of the first month of spring."
 Now, if, being true to your words, you send your soldiers at the appointed time and, worshipping Tengri, we conquer those citizens (of Damascus together), We will give you Orislim (Jerusalem).
 How can it be appropriate if you were to start amassing your soldiers later than the appointed time and appointment?
 What would be the use of regretting afterwards?
 Also, if, adding any additional messages, you let your ambassadors fly (to Us) on wings, sending Us luxuries, falcons, whatever precious articles and beasts there are from the land of the Franks, the Power of Tengri (Tengri-yin Kuchin) and the Majesty of the Khan (Khagan-u Suu) only knows how We will treat you favorably.
 With these words We have sent Muskeril (Buscarello) the Khorchi.
 Our writing was written while We were at Khondlon on the sixth khuuchid (6th day of the old moon) of the first month of summer on the year of the cow.